parcelLab/js-plugin-utils/Readme.md

   <track-and-trace />
 </body>
 ```

+If preferred, you can target the older plugin's version:
+> import TrackAndTrace from '@parcellab/js-plugin-utils/v3/web'

 # Disabling the default styles
 These components are built to automatically pull the newest version of our prebuilt Style Sheets from our CDN.